MMV-Lab/im2im-paper/manuscript.md

 **9. Staining transformation in multiplex experiments**

-This dataset was downloaded from https://zenodo.org/record/4751737#.Y9gbv4HMLVZ, which was released with the publication [@doi:10.1038/s42256-022-00471-x].
+This dataset were downloaded from https://zenodo.org/record/4751737#.Y9gbv4HMLVZ, which was released with the publication [@doi:10.1038/s42256-022-00471-x].
 We used the dataset "BC-DeepLIIF_Training_Set.zip" and "BC-DeepLIIF_Validation_Set.zip".
 In our three experiments, we always used the IHC image as the input, and used standard hematoxylin stain image, mpIF nuclear image and mpIF LAP2beta image as ground truth, correspondingly.

 ## Conflict of interest